-Other investors are invested in a DRIP, or dividend reinvestment program, and their shares are noted by the company’s registrar in an electronic journal; this is known as “book entry”.
-In both cases, the company can quickly and easily access the total number of shares you own and/or contact you directly.
+Some investors hold paper stock certificates bearing their name.
+These are proof they own shares in a corporation.
+Other investors are invested in a dividend reinvestment program (DRIP) and their shares are noted by the company’s registrar in an electronic journal.
+This journal entry is known as a “book entry.”
+In both cases, the company can quickly and easily access the total number of shares you own or contact you directly.

-The most popular holding form for most investors, however, is through a brokerage account or asset management account.
-When you buy shares of Coca-Cola or General Electric through your broker, they aren’t physically sitting in a vault with your name on them.
-Instead, the broker has them registered in its name; that is, Coke won’t know that you own the shares, it only sees that Charles Schwab or Fidelity (or any other broker) owns X number of shares.
-The stock brokers, in turn, track who owns what internally by adjusting their own accounting records.
+The most popular holding form for most investors is through a brokerage account or asset management account.
+When you buy shares of Coca-Cola (KO) or General Electric (GE) through your broker, they don't sit in a vault with your name on them.
+Instead, the broker registers them in its name.

-Holding stock in a street name is an accepted practice but you shouldn't keep a huge portion of your net worth in a brokerage account using this method, especially if your account value exceeds the SIPC insurance limits (for more information read, What Happens If My Broker Goes Bankrupt?).
+Holding stock in a street name is an accepted practice.
+It's better, though, not to keep a huge portion of your net worth in a brokerage account using this method.
+That's even more the case if your account value exceeds the SIPC insurance limits.

-You can avail yourself of the direct registration system were you so inclined.
+You can avail yourself of the direct registration system if inclined.
 At the very least, if you are concerned about this, refuse to open a margin account and ask your broker to register your securities in your name.
-It's been said often that it might cost a little extra but it can be worth the peace of mind when and if the world falls apart.
+It's been said that it might cost a little extra, but it can be worth the peace of mind when and if the world falls apart.

 The stocks are in your name.